Make the most of your IRA

 Rules on IRA contribution limits

-You and your spouse can each contribute annually up to $6,000 (for 2019) or 100% of your earned income, whichever is less, into an IRA.
-In 2019, married couples filing jointly can generally contribute a total of $11,000 ($5,500 per spouse) even if only one spouse had income.
+You and your spouse can each contribute annually up to $7,000 (for 2024) or 100% of your earned income, whichever is less, into an IRA.
+In 2024, married couples filing jointly can generally contribute a total of $14,000 ($7,000 per spouse) even if only one spouse has an income.
 These limits apply no matter how many IRAs you have, or if you have both a traditional IRA and a Roth IRA.
 That is, the total of your contributions to all IRAs must not exceed the appropriate limit.
+Also, in 2024, IRA owners aged 50 and older are eligible to make a catch-up contribution of up to $1,000.
+Like the $7,000 limit, the catch-up of $1,000 applies to whether you have one or more IRA accounts.

 In addition, you can open an IRA or make contributions to an existing IRA as late as the deadline for filing a tax return for that year.